 - Can irritate the tongue

 How do you take care of Lingual Braces?

 It will be important for patients to maintain good oral hygiene habits.
 Brushing and flossing regularly is important and the person should use a soft, round-bristle brush.
 Using an oral irrigation device to flush the area around the brackets is also recommended.
 Patients are also encouraged to use a fluoride rinse to strengthen teeth.
 Using wax on the braces can help to alleviate or prevent the rubbing which occurs on the tongue.

-To determine if lingual braces will be a good fit for you, contact the office to schedule a consultation with the orthodontist.
-He will help you to choose the best type of braces for your exact needs.
+To determine if lingual braces will be a good fit for you, contact the office to schedule a free orthodontic consultation with orthodontist Dr. Hessamfar.
+He can also guide you through the decision-making process and will help you to choose the best type of braces for your exact needs.